mylesotoole/Install-NoiseTorch/README.md

 ### Running on Linux
 1. Open the script's directory in Terminal
-2. Make the script executable `chmod 777 NoisetorchInstall.sh`
+2. Make the script executable `chmod 777 NoiseTorchInstall.sh`
-3. Run it with `./NoisetorchInstall.sh`
+3. Run it with `./NoiseTorchInstall.sh`